DavidKayanan/Battery-Optimization/README.md

 ### SIMPLE BATTERY ENERGY ARBITRAGE MODEL

 This project allows you to valuate a grid scale battery's financial performance in your target market.
 You just need the price profile (preferrably over 1 year).
+The Jupyter notebook "Tesla Power Pack valuation in CAISO" walks you through how this project is used, and also includes all the plotting and analysis functionalities developed.

+#### Features
+1. Given a price vector, optimize a battery performing energy arbitrage only.
+1. The net earnings is determine, and can be broken down to energy revenue and costs per month.
+1. The 24h operation of the battery on a particular day can be viewed (along with prices)
+1. A simple financial analysis is scripted at the end, assuming fixed revenues and costs.
+Use the indicative values for energy revenue and costs, and assume a revenue for ancilliary services.

 #### DEPENDENCIES
   - Python 3.6